cchrispy/LogicProgramQs/README.md

 Second player picks 10, game over.

 The total value collected by second player is more (20 + 30 + 10) compared to first player (18 + 15 + 14).
 So the second player wins.
-Note that the strategy to pick maximum of two corners may not work.
+Note that the strategy to pick the maximum of the two corners may not work.
 */
 ```